Circulator Pump Sizing

 2.9 * 2.31 = 6.7 Ft.
 Hd.

-Now run the same formula at a 3 gpm (30,000 loop) flow rate using M tubing and the flow is now 4 Ft.
+Now run the same formula at a 3 gpm (30,000 loop) flow rate using M tubing, and the flow is now 4 Ft.
 Hd. instead of 6.7 FT.
 Hd.

-If I am choosing a flow rate of 2.5 gpm (25,000 loop) I would split the difference of 0.007 which is halfway between 0.004 and 0.009 pressure drop.
+If I choose a flow rate of 2.5 gpm (25,000 loop), I would split the difference of 0.007, which is halfway between the 0.004 and 0.009 pressure drops.
 The Ft.
-Hd. now would be 3.13 which is quite different from the B&G rule of thumb of 8 Ft.
+Hd. now would be 3.13, which is quite different from the B&G rule of thumb of 8 Ft.
 Hd.

-If you choose any of these options including the option below, you will need to choose the proper circulator
+If you choose any of these options, including the option below, you will need to choose the proper circulator

 Circulator Sizing Formula (best)